Inferring Pitch from Coarse Spectral Features: Discussion

 Additionally, pairs of vowels that are located closer in IPA vowel chart, i.e., have similar articulatory features, yield better results when predicting pitch.
 For example, within the same speaker, models trained on /\textipa{A}/ have better performance when testing on /\textipa{\ae}/ than on /\textipa{i}/.

 The failure in Figure~\ref{fig:worst} could be due to the lack of training data, but a more interesting hypothesis is not ruled out -- covariates are not simple in human speech.
-There might be higher-order interactions among properties of spectra regarding speakers, recording conditions, phonetic contexts etc.
+There might be higher-order interactions among properties of spectra regarding speakers, recording conditions, phonetic contexts etc. We defer more investigation of this hypothesis for future research.